 - Co-Chair, Young Lawyers Division, New England Chapter of the American Immigration Lawyers Associations (2003-2004)

-Bradley practices immigration law with an emphasis on employment-based cases.
+Bradley practices immigration and family law.
 He earned his Juris Doctor degree from the New England School of Law in 1998 and his Master of Business Administration from Suffolk University, Sawyer School of Management in 1999.
-He is a member of the American Immigration Lawyers Association (AILA) where he currently serves as Co-Chair of the Non-Profit Liaison Committee for the New England Chapter, the National Employment Lawyers Association (NELA) and the Massachusetts Academy of Trial Attorneys (MATA).
 Combining his education and passion for both law and business, Bradley co-founded Maged Rost in 2000 with the goals of providing extraordinary service, achieving successful results, and making the legal process as straightforward as possible for its clients.
-Bradley's focus is on obtaining non-immigrant status and permanent residence through employment for his clients.
-He has successfully handled hundreds of immigration cases.
-Bradley has taught Business Law at the Sawyer School of Management at Suffolk University and is a frequent speaker at events and educational seminars for immigration lawyers as well as for foreign-nationals and their employers.
-He writes articles for both immigration practitioners and the general public and contributes regularly to his Blog, www.blog.immigrantconnect.com.
-He educates aliens on immigration laws and discourages the most vulnerable among them from being preyed on by so-called "notarios" and "legal consultants" who engage in the unauthorized practice of law.
-Bradley also helps foreign-nationals receive compensation they have earned but have not been paid by their employers.
-His clients have been awarded tens of thousands of dollars in unpaid wages and overtime.
-Bradley has been selected for inclusion in Super Lawyers-Rising Stars in 2009, 2010 and 2011, no more than 2.5% of lawyers in the state are named to the Rising Stars list each year.
-Bradley has attained a Superb rating by Avvo, the highest rating available.
-Bradley is admitted to practice before the Massachusetts and New York State bars, and the United States District Court of Massachusetts.
+Bradley has taught Business Law at the Sawyer School of Management at Suffolk University and is a frequent speaker at events and educational seminars for other lawyers.
+Bradley has been selected for inclusion in Super Lawyers-Rising Stars in 2009, 2010, 2011 and 2012 no more than 2.5% of lawyers in the state are named to the Rising Stars list each year.
+Bradley has attained a 10 on 10 Superb rating by Avvo, the highest rating available.
+Bradley is admitted to practice in all courts in Massachusetts and the United States District Court of Massachusetts.